Friday, April 26, 2024

 Review: Tiger Style

-Before stopping to see Tiger Style in Mountain View, Inna decided to stop by for an early dinner at Doppio Zero pizzeria nearby.
+Before stopping to see Tiger Style in Mountain View, Inna decided to have an early dinner at the nearby Doppio Zero pizzeria.

-Inna made dinner reservation at 17:45 and I drove directly there, meeting up with Inna on the way to the pizzeria.
+Inna made a dinner reservation at 17:45, and I drove directly there, meeting with Inna on the way to the pizzeria.
 After being seated outdoors, we looked at the online menu and ordered the following:

 • Appetizer: Pera Salad, 2 Mushroom Soups, Hot Tea